Cotton Sourcing Map for Brands: 2026 Origin Guide

 What's the difference between conventional, BCI, and organic cotton?

 Conventional cotton uses synthetic pesticides, synthetic fertilizers, and genetically modified seed at scale.
-Better Cotton (BCI) reduces chemical and water inputs but allows GMOs, while organic prohibits both, requiring third-party certification under OCS or GOTS (Better Cotton Principles, 2024; Textile Exchange, 2024).
+Better Cotton (BCI) reduces chemical and water inputs but allows GMOs, while organic prohibits both, requiring third-party certification under OCS or GOTS (Better Cotton Principles, 2024; Textile Exchange Materials Market Report, 2025).
 At the fiber level, BCI adds 2 to 5% to cost, organic adds 20 to 40%.

 The chain-of-custody approach matters as much as the agronomy.
 BCI runs on mass balance: a brand pays for the volume of Better Cotton it sources, but the physical fiber in any specific garment may not be BCI.
 Organic uses physical segregation, with Transaction Certificates tying every shipment to certified bales.
 That's why organic claims survive a customs audit and "contains BCI cotton" claims often don't.